Reading Buses: Thames Valley Buses

-Green Line
+The London Line 701 and 702 (Windsor Express)

-In December 2017, Reading Buses announced they would be taking over the Green Line 702 from First Berkshire & The Thames Valley, since running the service they have introduced a new service to Heathrow using route number 703.
+In December 2017, Reading Buses announced they would take over the Green Line 702 route from First Berkshire & The Thames Valley.
+The service had a refreshed livery and was branded Green Line Express.
+In 2018 this was expanded to include the new route 703 between Bracknell and Heathrow.

+With the delivery of new vehicles in June 2023, the combined Green Line Express brand was replaced with The London Line 702, and Flightline 703, the latter now co-branded with Heathrow Airport.
+The two routes are marketed together in Bracknell under the name Windsor Express which is shown prominently at the front of the buses.
+In addition, The London Line 701 was introduced to be the brand used on the 3 buses per day from Reading to Slough/Legoland in the early morning, with them making return trips in the late evening.

+Flightline 730/731

+On 21 August 2023, Newbury & District commenced operations on the new Flightline 730/731 route between Basingstoke, Frimley, Camberley and Heathrow.

 National Express

-Reading Buses formally operated the National Express 925 between Woking and Heathrow, but this contract was suspended with the onset on the Coronavirus pandemic.
+Reading Buses formerly operated the 925 route between Woking and Heathrow, but this contract was suspended with the onset on the coronavirus pandemic.

-Newbury & District maintain two coaches used for various National Express routes, most notably the 507.
-One of these, 1416, is in Newbury's livery which is used on school contracts when not in use on the express routes.
+Newbury & District also operated two routes, the 402 and select trips of the 507.
+Two coaches were maintained by N&D during the operation at their Greenham Park depot.
+The 402 was introduced in early 2023 to make use of otherwise dead (Out of Service) runs between London and Newbury.

+The operation of theses services by N&D ended in late 2023, with the 402 being withdrawn completely, and the two coaches being returned to NatEx.

 Obsolete brands

 Newbury Buses

 Until August 2011, Reading Transport operated public service buses in the town of Newbury and the surrounding rural area under the "Newbury Buses" brand.
 Two routes were branded using the same Vitality Route brand that was used by Reading Buses, and provide weekday daytime frequencies of two buses per hour.
 Another longer distance route, to Basingstoke, was jointly operated with Stagecoach in Hampshire and branded as The Link.

 When Reading withdrew from all commercial and tendered work in the Newbury area, the majority of work passed to Newbury & District.
 The Link is now operated by Stagecoach in Hampshire on a revised timetable to reflect the Stagecoach depot being in Basingstoke.

-Jet Black 1 was subcontracted to Weavaway Travel in 2011, using several Alexander Dennis Enviro400s, which are owned by Weavaway but are in a route-branded version of Reading Buses livery and are on the Reading fleet system.
-Additional Enviro400s owned by Weavaway in an all-over black livery are also able to be used on the route.
+Jet Black 1 was subcontracted to Weavaway Travel in 2011, using several Alexander Dennis Enviro400s, which were owned by Weavaway but in a route-branded version of the Reading Buses livery and on the Reading fleet system.
+Additional Enviro400s owned by Weavaway in an all-over black livery were also able to be used on the route.